Breaking News; Build Still Important, but Deployment is King!

 Summary:

-Build and Deployment are subjects which are dear to our hearts and we have written quite a lot about them over the years.
+Build and deployment are subjects which are dear to our hearts and we have written quite a lot about them over the years.
 While the details may change from year to year as technology evolves, the underlying principles remain the same.
-Regarding building, we are going to take the opportunity to provide a guide to some of our previous articles which still hold true.
+Regarding building, we are going to take the opportunity to provide a guide to some of our previous articles that still hold true.

-For deployment, we suggest that the rise of web applications and Web 2.0 shows deployment as one of the main drivers for many aspects of application development today.
-Thus our headline "Deployment is King!"
+We suggest that the rise of web applications and Web 2.0 shows deployment as one of the main drivers for many aspects of application development today.
+Thus, our headline "Deployment is King!"

 Agile Building